-- Reduce the risk of developing cardiovascular disease.
+- Reduce the risk of developing cardiovascular disease (CVD).

 Treating any underlying kidney condition

 There are various conditions that can cause CKD.
 For some of these there may be specific treatments for that particular condition.
-For example, good glucose control for people with diabetes, blood pressure control for people with high blood pressure, etc.
+For example, good blood sugar (glucose) control for people with diabetes, blood pressure control for people with high blood pressure, etc.

-Preventing or slowing down the progression of chronic kidney disease
+Preventing or slowing down the progression of CKD

 Once CKD has developed, in many cases it tends gradually to become worse over months or years.
 This can occur even if an underlying cause has been treated.
-You should have checks every now and then by your GP or practice nurse to monitor your kidney function (eGFR).
+You should have checks every now and then by your GP or practice nurse to monitor your kidney function - estimated glomerular filtration rate (eGFR) test.
 They will also give you treatment and advice on how to prevent or slow down the progression of CKD.
 This usually includes:

 - Blood pressure control.
 The most important treatment to prevent or delay the progression of CKD, whatever the underlying cause, is to keep your blood pressure well controlled.
 Most people with CKD will require medication to control their blood pressure.
 Your doctor will give you a target blood pressure level to aim for.
 This is usually below 130/80 mm Hg, and even lower in some circumstances.